 Your skin tone does change over the years.
 The makeup colors and brands you’ve been using for years, may not suit your skin anymore.

-There’s no need to use heavy-duty powders or concealers to cover up line, wrinkles or dark eye shadows.
+There’s no need to use heavy-duty powders or concealers to cover up lines, wrinkles, or dark eye shadows.
 Caked on or dark makeup can make you look even older!

 Saggy boobs in ill-fitting, old bras do nothing for your appearance or back health!